ColtonSilvaonKnoxKontor/Enscrambled/README.md

 We need to transform the executable file into a "packed" form of executable file in which the inexperienced computer security analyst cannot read them using `strings`

 Install `upx-ucl`, then after that execute `upx` with `-9` for best compression result, `-o` as output binary and then the last should be the source binary.

+And then to produce this on netwide, you have to make this a kind of Trojan and a way of distributing this to the victims.

 # Features